Azure/acs-engine/docs/acsengine.md

 make build
 ```

 The build process leaves the compiled `acs-engine` binary in the `bin` directory.
-Make sure everything completed successfully bu running `bin/acs-engine` without any arguments:
+Make sure everything completed successfully by running `bin/acs-engine` without any arguments:

 ```
 # ./bin/acs-engine